-In 2010, I had developed some back pain and it became more clear whilst working on a construction site in Canada.
-To cut the story short I had 2 spine operations that failed and had a 3rd in July 2013 after being diagnosed and treated with carcinoid cancer.
+In 2010, I had developed some back pain and it became more clear whilst working as a professional on a construction site in Canada.
+To cut the story short I had 2 spine operations that failed and had a 3rd in July 2013 after being diagnosed with carcinoid cancer.
 In Mar 2013, I was rushed to hospital for stomach pain only to be diagnosed with neuroendocrine tumours on my midgut following a bowel resection operation.
-In the months to follow, I commenced treatment for carcinoid syndrome and was diagnosed with liver metastases.
+In the months to follow, I commenced treatment for carcinoid syndrome and was informed I had liver metastases.
 In Jan 2014, I had a liver resection operation and gallbladder removal.
 In May 2014, I had emergency surgery on my appendix where cancer was located again and confirmed on the pathology report In July 2014, my oncologist told me I had 1-3 years to live as my cancer is progressing quicker than predicted.
 In the meantime, I’m on various medication and a monthly injection to control things.
 This is a rare incurable cancer and survival is down to monitoring, medication and a positive mind.

 In April 2015, I had my 4th spine surgery on my lumbar spine and we don’t know if there is a connection between the spine problems and carcinoid cancer that is causing my ongoing spine problems.